-What is Stress Relief Annealing?
+What is Stress Relief and Annealing Heat Treatment?

 During the manufacturing of products, the metal materials will undergo a range of processes.
 The metal may be forged, cast, bent, turned, milled, ground, drilled, welded, or otherwise machined.
 With so many tools and fixtures applying pressure to the metal part, different types of stresses may occur.